Ax8457/HACKDAY/Hackday2025/Qualif/The Internal Blog/README.md

 # The Internal Blog
-Source Files to run the website locally :
+Source files to run the website locally :

 ````bash
 sudo docker-compose build